fabiante/ark-nano/README.md

 # ark-nano 🦕

+**This repo has been archived in favor of [steam-game-servers](https://github.com/FabianTe/steam-game-servers), a single repository for multiple Dockerfile related to Steam Game Servers.**

 A minimal way to host your ark server with docker.

 *Disclaimer:* This image is still in it's early days.
 Always backup your saves and configuration files.
 If you find any bugs or are having problems, let us now in the [issues section](https://github.com/FabianTe/ark-nano/issues)!